Red fox: Social and territorial behaviour

 Red foxes either establish stable home ranges within particular areas or are itinerant with no fixed abode.
 They use their urine to mark their territories.
-A male fox raises one hind leg and his urine is sprayed forward in front of him, whereas a female fox squats down so that the urine is sprayed in the ground between the hind legs.
-Urine is also used to mark empty cache sites, used to store found food, as reminders not to waste time investigating them.
+A male fox raises one of his hind legs, spraying his urine forward in front of him.
+In contrast, a female fox squats down, spraying her urine onto the ground between her hind legs.
+Urine is also used to mark empty cache sites where found food is stored.
+This serves as a reminder not to waste time investigating them.
 Males generally have higher urine marking rates during late summer and autumn, but the rest of the year the rates between male and female are similar.
 The use of up to 12 different urination postures allows them to precisely control the position of the scent mark.

-Red foxes live in family groups sharing a joint territory.
-In favourable habitats and/or areas with low hunting pressure, subordinate foxes may be present in a range.
-Subordinate foxes may number one or two, sometimes up to eight in one territory.
-These subordinates could be formerly dominant animals, but are mostly young from the previous year, who act as helpers in rearing the breeding vixen's kits.
-Alternatively, their presence has been explained as being in response to temporary surpluses of food unrelated to assisting reproductive success.
-Non-breeding vixens will guard, play, groom, provision and retrieve kits, an example of kin selection.
-Red foxes may leave their families once they reach adulthood if the chances of winning a territory of their own are high.
-If not, they will stay with their parents, at the cost of postponing their own reproduction.
+Red foxes live in family groups that share a territory.
+In favourable habitats and/or areas with low hunting pressure, a range of subordinate foxes may be present.
+There may be one or two subordinate foxes, or sometimes up to eight, in one territory.
+These subordinates may formerly have been dominant animals, but they are mostly young from the previous year and act as helpers in rearing the breeding vixen's kits.
+Alternatively, their presence has been explained as a response to temporary food surpluses unrelated to assisting reproductive success.
+Non-breeding vixens guard, play with, groom, provision and retrieve kits, an example of kin selection.
+Red foxes may leave their families once they reach adulthood if they have a high chance of winning of their own.
+Otherwise, they will stay with their parents, postponing their own reproduction in the process.